 Prairie Lakes AEA offers a 20-hour course that would allow individuals with a baccalaureate degree OR a Paraeducator Certificate* to be a substitute teacher.
-Those participants with a baccalaureate degree completing this course would be authorized to substitute teach in a middle school, junior high school, or high school for no more than five consecutive days in one job assignment.
+Those participants with a baccalaureate degree completing this course would be authorized to substitute teach in a K-12 classroom for no more than five consecutive days in one job assignment.

 Rules Changes Effective November 2013

 - Persons holding a Substitute Authorization License are limited to 10 days in one classroom in one month, and they are still limited to 5 concurrent days in one classroom but this is an effort to limit the use of a Substitute Authorization in the place of a long-term sub.
 There is a waiver process for this.
 A school district can write a letter to Joann Tubbs, she will review the pass on for approval.